List of state highways in Maryland

 Maryland applies letter suffixes to route numbers as a way of organizing groups of related highways, such as a group of old alignments of a major highway, a group of service roads related to the construction of a major highway, or a combination of both.
 However, these letter suffixes are only used for inventory purposes and are never signed, with the exception of MD 835A.
 Since most routes with suffixes are very short highways of low importance, these highways are rarely signed with route markers.
 However, there are several numbered highways with several disjoint segments whose segments are denoted internally with letter suffixes but the segments are signed with the same numerical route marker; examples of these highways include MD 7, MD 18, MD 144, MD 648, MD 675, and MD 765.

 There is no duplication allowed between U.S. and Maryland state highways unless the two highways are related.
-The only signed example of duplicate numbers is MD 222, which is the old alignment of US 222 before the latter was rolled back from Perryville to Conowingo.
+The only signed examples of duplicate numbers are MD 222, which is the old alignment of US 222 before the latter was rolled back from Perryville to Conowingo, and MD 219, which is the old alignment of US 219 in Oakland.
 Duplication of number is allowed between Interstate and Maryland state highways.
 MD 795 is an unsigned short continuation of I-795.
 Also, MD 68 intersects I-70 in close proximity to I-68 that signs are posted on I-70 advising drivers of the difference between the roads.

 This list of Maryland state highways contains all existing state highways—that is, all highways with Maryland route numbers—and all documented former state highways.